ArthurLeoM/Attack-FashionMNIST/README.md

-## Adversarial Attack on FashionMNIST
+# Adversarial Attack on FashionMNIST

 In this project, we tried to perfrom adversarial attack on ```FashionMNIST``` dataset (https://github.com/zalandoresearch/fashion-mnist), which consists of 60k/10k (Train/Test) 28*28-pixel pics separated into 10 classes.

+## Introduction

  Our goal can be described as the following steps:

 - Train a just-so-so model on ```FashionMNIST``` (with 90%+ accuracy performance on test set)
 - Attack this model: Add some noises to our samples in test set, in order to confuse our model to predict these samples from class i to class (i+1)%10.